tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

 It was in this book, published in 1943, that I finally found a formal definition of "The Plastic Means."
 To say that I was excited is a bit of an understatement!

-Loran's book is divided into sections rather than chapters, and Section III of XV, is named *An Illustrated Glossary.*
+Loran's book is divided into sections rather than chapters, and Section III (of XV), is named *An Illustrated Glossary.*
-One typically finds a glossary of terms near the end of a book, but Loran's definitions come near the beginning: on page 17 of 136.
+One typically finds a glossary of terms near the end of a book, but Loran's definitions come near the beginning: on page 17 (of 136).

-This is Loran's definition in its entirety:
+Following is the entirety of Loran's definition of the term, which appears early in the *Illustrated Glossary:*

 > THE PLASTIC MEANS or PLASTIC FORM are terms used often in the present study, and are given a connotation different from that made
 > familiar in art criticism and art history in general.
 The traditional connotation implies sculptural roundness as achieved through
 > light-and-shade modeling and chiaroscuro.
 In this book the term *sculptural effect* is used when roundness is implied.
 On the contrary,
 > the term *plastic means* connotes three-dimensional space in general.
-Diagram II is indended as a compendium of the plastic field for
+Diagram II is intended as a compendium of the plastic field for
 > Cezanne's picture shown in Plate VII.
 All the diagrams in the Glossary deal with various aspects of the plastic means.
 The sum of all
 > the diagrams for Plates I and X constitute the analysis of the plastic means that Cezanne has used in creating these paintings.
 Thus
 > line, plane, volume, color, texture, and so on, are the plastic means used to build and organize the total space in the picture plane.
 > Hence plastic qualities are not only three-dimensional, but two-dimensional as well.  [p.
 18, emphasis in original as italics].

-That is a bit much, and he claims that his definition differs from "the traditional connotation," but it is helpful nonetheless.
+That is a bit much, and although he claims that his definition differs from "the traditional connotation," it looks to be relevant nonetheless.
-Moreover, I am unable to say whether Mondrian's use of the term constitutes "the traditional connotation," so I am grateful for any insight I can find.
+Importantly, because Mondrian was not a sculptor, and the paintings we're interested in do not contain rounded shapes, it sounds like his use of the term does not constitute "the traditional connotation."
+So it looks like we are on the right track!

 Here is the key idea from this definition:

-> Thus line, plane, volume, color, texture, and so on, are the plastic means used to build and organize the total space in the picture plane [p.
-18].
+> Thus line, plane, volume, color, texture, and so on, are the *plastic means used to build and organize the total space in the picture plane* [p.
+18, emphasis added].

 Although it spans a mere 8 pages, Loran's *Illustrated Glossary* contains 22 diagrams, and it defines this term right away.
 The diagrams are fairly simple sketches in black-and-white, but they are invaluable for someone wanting to understand terms such as "plastic means," which he uses in the remainder of the book.